 Can I be buddied with a student from a particular country?

 If you have expressed an interest in a certain country or language then we will do our best to factor this in during the matching process, but there are no guarantees as it depends which students apply to join the scheme.
 However, we will try to not match you with students of the same nationality.

 How much time will being a Global BUddy involve?

-Group Leaders – we expect that you will spend approximately two hours per week on activities, including planning and promotion.
-You may decide to join forces with another Global BUddies group for this.
-We also require you to meet with your BUddies at least once every fortnight.
+Group Leaders – we expect that you will spend approximately three hours per week planning and promoting activities and keeping the Facebook groups up-to-date and engaging.
+In addition, we expect you to meet with your group in person at least once a month.